 What is content strategy?

-Content strategy very different from the user experience, although there’s no doubt that a great content strategy can definitely improve a user experience, and is a key component of great UX.
+Content strategy is very different from user experience, although there’s no doubt that a great content strategy can definitely improve a user experience, and is a key component of great UX.

 While UX refers to the functionality, design, and usability of an entire website, content strategy refers to the planning, development, and publication of information (content) for a website.